sandra-calvo/smarthomes/README.md

 http://yourAppName.au-syd.mybluemix.net/ui - Sydney

 **Fantastic!
 Your web app is ready.**
-Now you can interact with your Smart Home dashboard. :+1:
+Now you can observe with your Smart Home dashboard. :+1:

 # PHASE 3
-## Add AI to your application
+## Add AI powered chatbot to your application using Watson Assistant

 In this phase we are going to add a chatbot to our application, powered by Watson Assistant.
 Through the chatbot you will be able to get information about the sensor data in your "Smart Home" environment.